Saturday, June 6, 2009

 So, we landed on Whitsunday island where we would walk up to a lookout, over Whitehaven Beach, then walk down the other side of the hill to get to the beach.
 Whitehaven Beach is the third best beach in the world.
 It has pure white sand made from quartz and other minerals.
 It’s illegal to mine, now, so you aren’t allowed to take any of the sand back with you.
 It didn’t used to be illegal to mine, and because it was so pure it was used in the lens of the Hubble telescope.

 It was a 20 minute walk up to the lookout.
 It wasn’t hard, and it wasn’t too hot because the path was shaded completely by trees.
 You can’t see past the next turn in the walkway.
 Then, as you turn a corner, you hear everyone in front of you gasp.
-Once you reach the point, you can look out and see Whitehaven Beach in all it’s beauty.
-The sand on the beach is snow white, and the water is a glacial blue.
-It’s really, breathtakingly gorgeous.

 We walked down to the beach and had 40 minutes to do what we wanted.
 The sand was very fine, and soft.
 It reflects the sun, so it stays cool, as well.
 It comes from an extinct underwater volcanoe nearby.